menyagah/The-SmashingMagazine-Clone/README.md

 # The-SmashingMagazine-Clone
 - This is a clone of the smashing magazine website, design layout or mock-up.
-- Below is a screenshot of the apple clone in action.
+- Below is a screenshot of the smashing magazine mock-up in action.

 ![screenshot](img/smashing.png)